 Who May Be Liable in Arm and Leg Injury Cases?

 - Employers: Workplace accidents involving machinery, vehicles, or unsafe conditions can result in crushing injuries, fractures, or limb damage.
-Employers may be liable when safety rules are ignored, training is inadequate, or equipment is poorly maintained.
+Employers may be responsible when safety rules are ignored, training is inadequate, or equipment is poorly maintained.

 Why Arm and Leg Injury Cases Are Legally Complex